ai/print-snapshots/README.md

 # Print Snapshots

-Print Jest snapshots from your project.
-It is like “storybook” for CLI tools.
+Print Jest snapshots from your project: “storybook” for CLI tools.

 You can see CLI output of your app in all different states.